Photo of Joe T. Sylve

 Conclusion

 Locating and analyzing Volume Superblocks are essential early steps in being able to parse the contents of their file systems.
+The Volume Superblock provides access to all volume-level trees, encryption state, and role information.
 Our next post will discuss the volume’s File System Tree, a specialized B-Tree that stores the bulk of the file systems’ metadata objects.

 Find an issue or technical inaccuracy in this post?
 Please file an issue so that it may be corrected.